maralorn/nix-output-monitor/README.md

 * `⏱︎`: running time
 * `∑`: a summary over all packages and hosts

-If you can‘t see all icons you maybe need another terminal font.
+If you can‘t see all icons you may need another terminal font.
 I recommend any font from `pkgs.nerdfonts` e.g. `"JetBrainsMono Nerd Font"`.
 Also different terminals might work differently well.
 I recommend: `pkgs.foot`.